 New Roads Chiropractic Center

-outlines the plethora of papers about vitamin D today.
+notes the plethora of papers about vitamin D nowadays.
 It’s good, especially

 if it gets the word out that all of us New Roads folk need to check